-Lance Armstrong is one of the most polarizing figures in sports.
+Lance Armstrong was one of the most polarizing figures in sports.
 He made cycling more popular and interesting than it had ever been before.
 He won the Tour de France a record setting seven consecutive times.
 He battled and overcame stage-three cancer that had spread to his abdomen, lungs, and brain.
-He also founded the Lance Armstrong Foundation, LiveStrong, which has raised almost half a billion dollars to support people with cancer and also provides great information on health and exercise.
-Lance became a worldwide figure of inspiration, determination, success, and an all-around “good guy,” until now.
+He also founded the Lance Armstrong Foundation (LiveStrong), which has raised almost half a billion dollars to support people with cancer and also provides great information on health and exercise.
+Lance had become a worldwide figure of inspiration, determination, success, and an all-around “good guy,” until a few years ago.
 In an interview with Oprah Winfrey, Lance admitted to using performance-enhancing drugs in all of his Tour de France victories and almost his entire professional career.

 One of the most disturbing parts of the interview with Oprah was when Lance admitted that, while doping, he didn’t feel wrong, or bad, and didn’t even consider it cheating.
 In an attempt to convince himself, he said, “I went and looked up the definition of cheat.
 And the definition is to gain an advantage on a rival or foe.
 I didn’t view it that way.
 I viewed it as a level playing field” (Fox News).
-The reason he viewed it this way is because using performance-enhancing drugs is an astonishingly common part of professional cycling.
-Wikipedia has an entire page dedicated to cycling doping cases with hundreds of instances dating all the back to 1886 (Wikipedia).
+The reason he viewed it this way is because many other cyclists also use performance-enhancing drugs In fact, Wikipedia has an entire page dedicated to cycling doping cases, with hundreds of instances dating all the back to 1886 (Wikipedia).

-Lance cheated, but is cheating wrong?
+Lance Armstrong cheated, but is cheating really wrong?
 What does Scripture say about all of this?

 - God wants us to be “[people] of truth, and those who hate dishonest gain” (Exodus 18:21; 1 Timothy 3:8; Titus 1:7).
 Cheating is certainly a means of dishonest and sordid gain.